openstack-charmers/rock-glance-api/README.md

-# Glance ROCK
+# Glance API ROCK

-This is a ROCK OCI image for Glance.
+This is a ROCK OCI image for Glance API.

 More information is coming.